ivooo369/Todo-List/README.md

 - Removing a task;
 - Removing a note;
 - Filtering tasks by their due date;

-## Features to be added in future:

 - Saving tasks and notes in local storage;
-- Making the project responsive on different screens;

 ## Used technologies: